veeso/termscp/README.md

 - **Default Protocol**: the default protocol is the default value for the file transfer protocol to be used in termscp.
 This applies for the login page and for the address CLI argument.
 - **Text Editor**: the text editor to use.
 By default termscp will find the default editor for you; with this option you can force an editor to be used (e.g. `vim`). **Also GUI editors are supported**, unless they `nohup` from the parent process so if you ask: yes, you can use `notepad.exe`, and no: **Visual Studio Code doesn't work**.
+- **Show Hidden Files**: select whether hidden files shall be displayed by default.
+You will be able to decide whether to show or not hidden files at runtime pressing `A` anyway.
+- **Group Dirs**: select whether directories should be groupped or not in file explorers.
+If `Display first` is selected, directories will be sorted using the configured method but displayed before files, viceversa if `Display last` is selected.

 ### SSH Key Storage 🔐